 What seems like a leisurely walk for you can be stressful for an overweight dog.
 A weight dog vest can be one of the best ways to help keep your fuzzy buddy healthy.
 Your dog can burn excess energy and start losing weight within a couple of weeks.

-A weighted vest can help bring your dog closer to an ideal weight.
-If you walk your dog for 20 to 30 minutes daily, you’ll likely start to see satisfactory results.
+If you walk your dog for 20 to 30 minutes daily with a weighted vest, you’ll likely start to see satisfactory results.

 Overactivity can be more harmful than helpful for your dog’s health.
 If your dog frequently gets out of control, extra energy will only cause more problems.
 Failing to rein in your dog’s energy will only contribute to hyperactivity.

 When you use the right weighted vest that fits comfortably, you’ll likely be amazed at the difference that it makes.
 Playtime will be a time where your dog gets the workout they need to stay calm.
 A proper emotional balance will help your dog stay focused.
-The more balanced your dog is, the less likely they will end up triggered by the least little thing.
+The more balanced your dog is, the less likely it will end up triggered by unimportant things.

 There is No Single Solution

 You’ll need to use a bit of consideration when you’re shopping for most products on the market.
-Weighted dog vests, by contrast, are one of the easier pet items to shop for.
+Weighted vests for dogs, by contrast, are one of the easier pet items to shop for.
 If you aren’t sure where to start, the choices might seem a bit overwhelming.
-If you’re not sure where to begin, consider the following:
+Consider the following:

-A vest that has pockets can add to or reduce the weight.
+A vest for dogs that has pockets can add to or reduce the weight.
 Sided pockets, in particular, play a role in adding weight.
 For the most even, balanced feel, weight distribution on the sides, bottom, and top evenly.
 Vests with more even weight distribution will feel more comfortable.
-Thorough research before you buy will always help.

-If you buy an adjustable vest, making sure that it fits your dog will be easier.
+If you buy an adjustable vest, making sure that it fits your dog is important.
 You should measure the chest, neck, and dog’s length before buying the vest.
 Most brands have guidelines for which size will fit most dogs.
-For example, a 23 to 28″ vest comfortably fits 35 to 55 lb. dogs.
+For example, a 23 to 28″ dog weighted vest comfortably fits 35 to 55 lb. dogs.
 Always make sure the vest allows for comfortable movement.